MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/plug-and-play-for-spi.md

 ---
-title: Plug and Play support for SPI
+title: Plug and Play support for HID over SPI
-description: Describes Plug and Play support for devices that support HID over SPI. ms.date: 06/21/2021 ms.localizationpriority: medium
+description: Describes Plug and Play support for devices that support HID over SPI. ms.date: 06/22/2021 ms.localizationpriority: medium
 ---

-# Plug and Play support for SPI
+# Plug and Play support for HID over SPI

 This article describes plug and play support for devices that support HID over the SPI transport.